-WEEK, TIME, SATURDAY REVIEW, MCCALLS... and many more have told its story over and over again.
+ATIONAL publications such as LIFE, ESQUIRE, NEWS-WEEK, TIME, SATURDAY REVIEW, MCCALLS... and many more have told its story over and over again.

-The Country Music Artist the OPRY is a 'symbol of success'... more elusive than Hollywood is to the starlet.
+o the Country Music Artist the OPRY is a 'symbol of success'... more elusive than Hollywood is to the starlet.

-WSM...MUSIC CITY, USA.
+wsm...
+MUSIC CITY, USA.